 Israeli children go to separate schools and rarely interact with each other, contributing to deep-rooted divisions and intergenerational hatred.
 In this society, Hand in Hand students are unique.
-In 2019-20, over 1,850 Arab and Jewish students from ages 3-18 are learning together in six bilingual, multicultural schools.
+In 2020-21, over 2,000 Arab and Jewish students from ages 3-18 are learning together in seven bilingual, multicultural schools.
 They study together in a values-infused environment where equality, tolerance and togetherness are the norm – day after day, and year after year.
 They are equipped with a strong sense of mutual respect and are empowered to go out and change society.

 Hand in Hand’s award-winning schools are in high demand.
-With over 1,200 children on waiting lists, and requests to build new Hand in Hand schools in over 10 locations, we know that growing numbers of Israelis across the country are seeking an alternative for their children.
+With requests to build new Hand in Hand schools in over 10 locations, we know that growing numbers of Israelis across the country are seeking an alternative for their children.
 We plan to continue our growth until there is a Hand in Hand school in every mixed region in Israel, offering this alternative way of life and learning to thousands more across the country.

 Over 500 incredible young women and men have graduated Hand in Hand schools.
 Our students graduate with a passionate commitment to social action alongside a finely honed sense of empathy, a nuanced understanding of society, and the uncommon experience of having already lived the values of mutual respect and equality.
 They are our best ambassadors for shared living, and are equipped to advance their beliefs in the world around them, bringing change to their universities, service institutions, and work places.